guojin-yan/OpenVINO-CSharp-API/demos/yolov8/README.md

 ## How It Works

 &emsp;    When the project runs, the sample program will read the user specified path model, test images, and category files to prepare relevant data for model inference testing; Load the specified model and image into OpenVINO ™  Reasoning the core and performing synchronous reasoning, then loading the obtained reasoning data into a custom Yolov8 data processing class for result processing.
-&emsp;    OpenVINO used in the project ™ The relevant components have been encapsulated in OpenVinoSharp, and there is no need to install OpenVino separately ™。
+&emsp;    OpenVINO used in the project ™ The relevant components have been encapsulated in OpenVINO™ C# API, and there is no need to install OpenVino separately ™。

 ## Project Dependency

 &emsp;    All dependencies in the project can be installed through the **NuGet** package:

-- **OpenVinoSharp**
+- **OpenVINO™ C# API**

 &emsp;     You can install it through the NuGet tool that comes with Visual Studio,